roman-milk/roman-milk.github.io/pantyhose-tales.md

  Becky quickly obeyed, the aggressive tone similar to her evil stepfather's.

  "That is better," Jessica said.
 "Now be a good puppy and crawl to your Mistress."
-Report_Story #2